19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 16. Santa Claus House

-It is always Christmas in North Pole, Alaska at the Santa Claus House.
-I took my sister in October last year and she had a blast.
+Christmas is always at the Santa Claus House in North Pole, Alaska.
+I took my sister there in October last year, and she had a blast.
 Santa and Mrs. Claus are on duty all year round.

 Everything you need to know about the best things to do in Fairbanks, Alaska from visiting Pioneer Park, the best time to see the Midnight Sun, the Northern Lights (aurora borealis), the Museum of the North, Santa Claus House, Running Reindeer Ranch and the best places to stay from Wedgewood Resort to Pike's Landing hotel.
 Santa Claus House.

 But you can get a photo with Santa for free.
-Many tour buses make a stop at this spot, a short 15 minutes drive from Fairbanks.
+Many tour buses stop at this spot, a 15-minute drive from Fairbanks.

 Cost: Free